chintadinesh/clarOS/README.md

 2. Clone this repository with `git clone git@github.com:kk4ead/claros`.
 3. Download and install all dependencies with `cd claros && make deps`.
 4. Build the demo project with `make`.
-5. (TODO) Connect a LaunchPad and run `make flash`.
+5. Connect a LaunchPad and run `make flash`.
-   You should see the LED on the board start cycling through colors, and the name of each color should print to the console.
+   You should see the LED on the board start cycling through colors.

-## (TODO) Creating a Project

-## (TODO) TivaWare and ValvanoWare Authors
+6. Run `screen /dev/cu.usbmodem* 115200` to connect to UART0.
+You should
+   see "red", "green", "red", "blue", print to the console each time the corresponding color is toggled.

+## Known Issues

+The current libvalvano build includes multiple definitions of some functions, leading to linker errors for projects that use those functions.

 ## Acknowledgements